 Exhibitions

-Over 60 changing exhibits have been displayed at the museum since 2000.
-Some of the most popular exhibits have been Tutankhamun: Wonderful Things from The Pharaoh’s Tomb (2007), Leonardo Da Vinci: Machines in Motion (2010), Frogs!
-A Chorus of Color (2011), Treasures of Napoleon (2012), Geckos: Tails to Toepads (2014), Leisure and Luxury in the Age of Nero: The Villas of Oplontis Near Pompeii (2016), CROCS: Ancient Predators in a Modern World (2017), Guitar: The Instrument that Rocked the World (2018), The Real Genghis Khan (2019), and Reptiles: The Beautiful and the Deadly (2020).
+Since 2000, over 60 captivating changing exhibits have been showcased at the museum, captivating audiences with their fascinating themes.
+Some of the most beloved exhibitions include Tutankhamun: Wonderful Things from The Pharaoh's Tomb (2007), Leonardo Da Vinci: Machines in Motion (2010), Frogs!
+A Chorus of Color (2011), Treasures of Napoleon (2012), Geckos: Tails to Toepads (2014), Leisure and Luxury in the Age of Nero: The Villas of Oplontis Near Pompeii (2016), CROCS: Ancient Predators in a Modern World (2017), Guitar: The Instrument that Rocked the World (2018), The Real Genghis Khan (2019), Reptiles: The Beautiful and the Deadly (2020), The Vikings Begin (2021), Apsaalooke Women and Warriors (2022), and Da Vinci The Exhibition (2023).

 MOR Exhibitions